grafana/grafana/docs/sources/panels/visualizations/histogram.md

 ### Bucket size

 The size of the buckets.
-Leave empty for automatic bucket sizing (~10% of the full range).
+Leave this empty for automatic bucket sizing (~10% of the full range).

 ### Bucket offset